 To address these problems, the GDB remote protocol allows a target system to not only identify itself to GDB, but to actually describe its own features.
 This lets GDB support processor variants it has never seen before - to the extent that the descriptions are accurate, and that GDB understands them.

-GDB must be compiled with Expat support to support XML target descriptions.
-See [Expat], page 319.
+GDB must be linked with the Expat library to support XML target descriptions.
+See [Expat], page 327.

 F.1 Retrieving Descriptions